Surajit-50/Machine-Learning-2025/Project2/README.md

 ## 📁 Project Structure
 📦 Heart Disease Prediction ├── 📄 p1.ipynb # Main Jupyter Notebook ├── 📄 README.md # Project overview

+> ⚠️ This project is for educational purposes only and should not be used for medical decision-making.